 - Score of 6 or below: Detractors

-The NPS score ranges from -100 to 100 and is calculated based on the following formula:
+The NPS score ranges from -100 to 100.
+Calculate it based on the following formula:

 NPS score = Percentage of Promoters – Percentage of Detractors